Azure/terraform-azurerm-avm-ptn-virtualwan/README.md

 Description: This variable controls whether or not telemetry is enabled for the module.
 For more information see https://aka.ms/avm/telemetryinfo.
-If it is set to false, then no telemetry will be collected.
+If it is set to `false`, then no telemetry will be collected.

 Type: `bool`